nexusformat/definitions/manual/source/design.rst

 This is also a nice example of the application of transformation matrices:

 #.
 You first apply ``azimuthal_angle`` as a rotation
-   around :math:`z`.
+   around *z*.
 This rotates the whole coordinate out of the plane.

 #.
 Then you apply ``polar_angle`` as a rotation around
-   :math:`y` in the tilted coordinate system.
+   *y* in the tilted coordinate system.

 #.
-This also moves the direction of the :math:`z` vector.
+This also moves the direction of the *z* vector.
    Along which you translate the component to place by distance.

 ..